bbpress/bbPress/src/readme.txt

 == Description ==

-Have you ever been frustrated with forum or bulletin board software that was slow, bloated and always got your server hacked? bbPress is focused on ease of integration, ease of use, web standards, and speed.
+Are you looking for a timeless, elegant, and streamlined discussion board? bbPress is focused on ease of integration, ease of use, modern web standards, and performance.

-We're keeping things as small and light as possible while still allowing for great add-on features through WordPress's extensive plugin system.
-What does all that mean? bbPress is lean, mean, and ready to take on any job you throw at it.
+bbPress is spry and nimble and allows for great add-on features through WordPress's extensive plugin system.
+It is intentionally simple yet infinitely powerful forum software, built by contributors to WordPress.

 == Installation ==